 Arc Flash Suit Selector

-Arc flash clothing requirements dictate the choice of the right PPE.
-The higher the risk assessment that is performed, the higher the arc rating that your PPE needs meet.
+Arc flash clothing requirements dictate the choice of the proper PPE.
+The higher the risk assessment, the higher the arc rating your PPE needs to meet.

 The National Fire Protection Association NFPA 70E specifies four PPE categories.
 These categories correspond with the NFPA 70E electrical safety clothing requirements.